 Upon expressing interest in the program, a staff member will schedule a convenient time to complete an enrollment application.
 In order for an application to be complete, the family must provide age and income verification.
 (To determine eligibility, the income should be reflective of the last 12 months before application.)
 Staff will discuss the different program options with the parent to determine the option and location that best meets the family’s needs.

 After the application is complete, staff will document eligibility on the Income Eligibility Determination and determine the family’s priority for enrollment into the program on the Eligibility Priority Criteria (EPC) Form.
 The EPC is designed to give priority to children based on identified needs in the community assessment and various family needs.
 Once this has been completed and all requirements have been met, a child can be selected for enrollment into the program when an opening is available.

-To learn more about Head Start or to enroll your child in the program, call 636-332-0265 (for St. Charles, Lincoln, Warren or Montgomery Counties) or 314-353-6906 (for St. Louis City) or e-mail the program Vice Presidents: West Counties or St. Louis City.
+To learn more about Head Start or to enroll your child in the program, call 636-332-0265 (for St. Charles, Lincoln, Warren or Montgomery Counties) or 314-353-6906 (for St. Louis City or County) or e-mail the program Vice Presidents: West Counties or St. Louis City.